 For the selected welds review weld procedures and welder qualification records, confirm that the Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed.
 Also, review the non-conformance reports for each major steam generator replacement weld to confirm that welding deficiencies were dispositioned in accordance with Code requirements.

 b.
-No guidance.
+No inspection guidance.

 c.
 The inspection should verify that modifications to walls and other structures and removal and restoration of component supports are documented.